 1. Understanding ERP Systems

-A definition of ERP: ERP stands for Enterprise Resource Planning.
-It refers to a type of software that organisations use to manage day-to-day business activities such as accounting, procurement, project management, risk management and compliance, and supply chain operations.
+ERP stands for Enterprise Resource Planning.
+It refers to software organisations use to manage day-to-day business activities such as accounting, procurement, project management, risk management and compliance, and supply chain operations.

 Development of ERP in history: The concept of ERP dates back to the 1960s when it initially focused on inventory management.
 Over the decades, ERP software has evolved, embracing new technologies and expanding to include virtually all core business functions.

-The core idea behind ERP: An ERP system integrates various applications and processes into one complete system to streamline information and activity across an entire organisation.
-They help reduce duplication, provide more accurate real-time data and facilitate improved decision-making.
+The core idea behind ERP is that an ERP system integrates various applications and processes into one complete system to streamline information and activity across an entire organisation.
+It helps reduce duplication, provides more accurate real-time data, and facilitates improved decision-making.

 2. Key Components of ERP systems

-- Human resources: From payroll to performance reviews and beyond, ERP helps in the central management of employee information.
+- Human resources: From payroll to performance reviews and beyond, ERP helps centralise employee information.

 - Manufacturing and supply chain management: Dedicated ERP systems optimise production planning and scheduling, inventory control, order management, and procurement.